-Situation Lab designs immersive and generative situations for the public good, for clients, and for kicks.
-Started in 2013 by professors Stuart Candy (OCAD University / School of the Art Institute of Chicago) and Jeff Watson (USC School of Cinematic Arts), the Lab’s work lives where narrative, space, and play come together to shape the real world.
+The Situation Lab designs immersive and generative situations for the public good, for clients, and for kicks.
+Started in 2013 by professors Stuart Candy (OCADU Strategic Foresight & Innovation) and Jeff Watson (USC School of Cinematic Arts), the Lab’s work lives where narrative, space, and play come together to shape the real world.

 Jeff Watson (@remotedevice) is an artist, designer, and researcher.
 His work investigates how game design, pervasive computing, and social media can enable new forms of storytelling, participation, and civic engagement.
 Jeff has consulted and produced commissioned work for a variety of institutions and companies, including Intel, BMW/Mini, Boeing, Tiltfactor, Take Action Games, Los Angeles World Airports, and the Institute for Multimedia Literacy.
 He has worked as a designer and research associate at the USC Game Innovation Lab, and is the co-founder of Pervasive and Environmental Gaming LA (PEG-LA), a Los Angeles-based design exchange and mobile games play testing group.